-Standard settings for printing most of of our 3D resins in most SLA, DLP & LCD printers:
+Standard settings for printing 3D resins with most DLP & LCD printers:

 • Z layer or slice height or thickness is typically between 50-100 microns (0.05-0.1 mm).
 Lower or higher are also printable for most 3D resins